 - Social Media

 If you’re creating content for social media platforms like Facebook, Instagram, LinkedIn etc., the easiest way to locate your target audience is to look through sub groups and forums on these platforms.

 For example, platforms like Facebook and LinkedIn specifically have niche group functionalities with a good number of highly targeted audiences based on specific niche areas.

-For a start, search for a group with your targeted niche key word.
+For a start, search for a group with your targeted niche key word or hash tag.

-To make it more effective, repeat the process and join a handful of other related platforms.
+To make things more effective, repeat the process and join a handful of other related sub groups and forums.

-For websites and blogs, you can start your research right on blogs and websites offering similar content like yours.
+For websites and blogs, you start your research to locate your target audience, right on blogs and websites offering similar content like yours.

-So, if you’re creating content about African food for instance, your research will be about websites creating content about African food.
+So, if you’re creating content about African food for example, your research will be about websites creating content about African food.

 Find out, how do they create their content and where do they get their audience?
 The tools I mentioned in step two above will be very helpful for your research at this point.

 Specifically, Alexa, Wordstream, Semrush etc. will give you insights on a website’s audience, demographics, and popular keywords etc.